veroli-mart/weather-dashboard/README.md

 ## Contribution

-Made with love by Veronica Martinez
+Made with &hearts; by Veronica Martinez